نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-This study investigates the impact of biochar on greenhouse gas emissions, particularly CO₂ and N₂O.
+This study aimed to investigate the effect of biochar on greenhouse gas emissions, particularly CO₂ and N₂O.
 Biochar influences environmental cycles by altering the physical, chemical, and biological properties of soil.
-The results indicate that biochar produced from agricultural residues at 400°C achieved the highest reduction in CO₂ emissions (240 mg/kg); however, increasing the pyrolysis temperature to 600°C diminished its CO₂ reduction effect while increasing N₂O emissions to 45 mg/kg.
-Biochars with a high carbon-to-nitrogen (C:N) ratio, such as plant-derived biochars, were more effective in reducing CO₂ emissions, whereas biochars with a low C:N ratio, such as those derived from animal manure, increased N₂O emissions in moist soils.
-The feedstock type also played a crucial role, with peanut shell-derived biochar at high temperatures exhibiting the lowest CO₂ emissions, whereas swine manure biochar recorded the highest CO₂ (87 mg/kg) and N₂O (45 mg/kg) emissions.
-Particle size was another key factor; coarser biochars (5–10 mm), due to their greater stability and slower decomposition, reduced N₂O and CO₂ emissions by 41.7% and 39.4%, respectively, compared to finer biochars (0.5–2 mm).
-These effects were attributed to the biochar's chemical composition, porous structure, and its influence on soil microbial activity.
-Additionally, environmental factors such as moisture and temperature significantly affected biochar performance and gas emissions.
-Overall, selecting biochar with an optimal pyrolysis temperature, appropriate C:N ratio, stable feedstock, and suitable particle size can serve as an effective strategy for mitigating greenhouse gas emissions and enhancing soil quality.
+The results showed that biochar produced from agricultural residues at 400 °C achieved the highest reduction in CO₂ emissions (240 mg kg⁻¹), while increasing the temperature to 600 °C reduced this effect and raised N₂O emissions to 45 mg kg⁻¹.
+The C:N ratio and feedstock type were key determinants; plant-derived biochars with higher C:N ratios were more effective in reducing CO₂ emissions, whereas manure-based biochars in moist soils tended to increase N₂O emissions.
+Biochar derived from peanut shells showed the lowest, and pig manure biochar the highest, levels of CO₂ and N₂O emissions.
+Particle size was also an important factor; coarser biochars (5–10 mm) reduced N₂O and CO₂ emissions by 41.7% and 39.4%, respectively, compared to finer particles (0.5–2 mm).
+These effects were attributed to the biochar’s chemical composition, porous structure, influence on soil microbial activity, and environmental factors such as moisture and temperature.
+Overall, selecting biochar with an optimal production temperature, stable feedstock, and appropriate particle size can effectively mitigate greenhouse gas emissions and improve soil quality.

 کلیدواژهها [English]